History of early and simple domes: Ancient Middle East and Mediterranean

 Ancient stone corbelled domes have been found from the Middle East to Western Europe.
 Corbelled beehive domes were used as granaries in Ancient Egypt from the first dynasty, in mastaba tombs of the Old Kingdom, as pressure-relieving devices in private brick pyramids of the New Kingdom, and as kilns and cellars.
 They have been found in brick and in stone.
 The mastaba tombs of Seneb and of Neferi are examples.
 A model of a 10th dynasty house has also been found in Rifeh showing the tops of three domes just emerging through the terraced roof.

+In 2007, during excavation and construction activities near the village of Jubaji in Ramhormoz County, Khuzestan Province, a royal tomb dating back to the 6th century BCE was discovered.
+The structure consists of an underground stone burial chamber oriented east–west, measuring 4.5 meters in length and 2.2 meters in width, which is accessible via a staircase on the western side.
+It is likely that a dome once covered this space.
+Tombs with similar dome (and vault) structures, dating from the 8th to the 6th centuries BCE, have also been found in Apadana at Susa.

 In an area straddling the borders between Oman, UAE, and Bahrain, stone beehive tombs built above ground called "Hafit graves", or "Mezyat graves", date to the Hafit period between 3200 and 2700 BC.
 Similar above-ground tombs made of corbelled stone domes have been found in the fourth cataract region of Nubia with dates beginning in the second millennium BC.
 The "Nubian dome" technique of using a movable guide to lay courses of a spherical dome dates back thousands of years in Upper Egypt.

 Examples on the Mediterranean island of Sardinia have been dated to 2500 BC.
 The nuraghe built between the 17th century BC and the 5th century BC include stone corbelled domes, some of which were covered by a flat roof or terrace.
 The largest, Nuraghe Is Paras from the 15th century BC, is 11.8 meters tall and spans 6.4 meters.

 Minoan free-standing tombs about 4 to 13 meters in diameter are partially preserved on the Messara Plain of Crete.
 Only the lowest 3 or 4 meters remain standing of structures that may have risen up to 12 meters, but they are generally agreed to have been domed and provide a developmental link between Neolithic round houses and the circular tombs of the Bronze Age.
 They are dated after the round houses of Chalcolithic western Cyprus and before the Mycenaean "tholoi".